Murrell Smith Jr.

 George Murrell Smith Jr. (born May 15, 1968) is an American politician and the 61st Speaker of the South Carolina House of Representatives.

-Born in Florence, South Carolina, Smith spent the majority of his childhood Sumter, South Carolina, where he attended Wilson Hall School.
-He graduated in 1986 and enrolled at Wofford College, where he completed his B.A. in Forms of Government in 1990.
-After earning his J.D. from the University of South Carolina School of Law in 1993, Smith began practicing law in his hometown of Sumter: first as a public defender and later as partner at Lee, Erter, Wilson, Holler & Smith, LLC.
+Since 2001, he has represented the 67th district of South Carolina for Sumter and Sumter County.

+Political career

-He was elected to the South Carolina House of Representatives from the 67th District in 2001, and has held this seat since.
+George Smith was elected to the South Carolina House of Representatives from the 67th District in 2001, and has held this seat since.
 He is a member of the Republican Party.
+In his time as a representative, he has mostly run in uncontested races, barring Libertarian Party challenger, Brandon Humphries, whom he overwhelmingly defeated.

-On December 5, 2018, Smith was appointed by Speaker of the House Jay Lucas as chairman of the House Ways and Means Committee.
+On December 5, 2018, Smith was appointed as chairman of the House Ways and Means Committee by Speaker of the House Jay Lucas.
 Smith previously served as chairman of the Health and Human Services Subcommittee and has sat on the House Ways and Means Committee since 2009.

-In April 2022, he was elected unanimously by the House to succeed Jay Lucas as Speaker of the House of Representatives.
+In April 2022, Smith was elected unanimously by the House to succeed Jay Lucas as Speaker of the House of Representatives.
 He assumed office on May 12, 2022.
+Smith was challenged by Bill Chumley, a member of the South Carolina Freedom Caucus, for the position in December 2024, and defeated him in a 102-17 vote.

+Since Dobbs v.
+Jackson Women's Health Organization, Smith has been vocal in his support for restricting access to abortion in the state of South Carolina.
+After the South Carolina Supreme Court voted 3-2 to nullify a six-week abortion ban, Smith criticized the court as creating “a constitutional right to an abortion where none exists.”

+Electoral history

+2008 SC House of Representatives

+In 2008, Smith ran unopposed in both the primary and general election.

+2010 SC House of Representatives

+In 2010, Smith ran unopposed in both the primary and general election.